On the detection and precise localisation of merging black holes events through strong gravitational lensing: Summary and discussion

-Once the lens system has been uniquely identified, we will gain access to the following information: (i) Binary black hole and lens redshifts $(z_s, z_l)$ through spectroscopic or photometric measurements of the host and lens galaxies; (ii) Gravitational-wave luminosity distance $d_L$; (iii) Lens model reconstruction; (iv) Image properties (magnifications, time delays, Morse phases) as predicted by the lens model reconstruction and as directly observed from the gravitational waves; (v) Precise gravitational-wave sky location; (vi) Host-galaxy properties (e.g.\ its stellar mass, age, metallicity), especially with additional follow-up observations; (vii) Location of the binary black hole within the galaxy.
+If the lens system is uniquely identified, one gains access to the following information: (i) Binary black hole and lens redshifts $(z_s, z_l)$ through spectroscopic or photometric measurements of the host and lens galaxies; (ii) Effective gravitational-wave luminosity distance $d_L^{\rm eff}$ (luminosity distance as measured directly from the gravitational wave, $d_L/\mu^{1/2}$)\footnote{Here and throughout we distinguish the luminosity distance as inferred from the gravitational waves without accounting for lensing ($d_L^{\rm eff}=d_L/\mu^{1/2}$) from the actual, intrinsic luminosity distance ($d_L$). }; (iii) Lens model reconstruction; (iv) Image properties (magnifications, time delays, Morse phases) as predicted by the lens model reconstruction and as directly inferred from the gravitational waves; (v) Precise gravitational-wave sky location; (vi) Host-galaxy properties (e.g.\ its stellar mass, age, metallicity), especially with additional follow-up observations; (vii) Location of the binary black hole within the galaxy.
 Here we discuss potential applications enabled by this additional information.

 Firstly, a measurement of (i) the source redshift and (ii) luminosity distance allows one to perform high-redshift standard-candle measurements~\citep{hannukselaLocalizingMergingBlack2020}.
-In particular, strongly lensed gravitational-wave events originate from redshifts $z_s \sim 1-4$, which are much-above the typical binary neutron star redshifts $z_s\sim 0.01$~\citep{LIGOScientific:2017vwq}.
-This would allow us to probe cosmological expansion at a high-redshift, a region currently beyond our reach with standard siren measurements.
+In particular, strongly lensed gravitational-wave events originate from redshifts $z_s \sim 1-4$, which are much above the typical binary neutron star redshifts $z_s\sim 0.01$~\citep{LIGOScientific:2017vwq}.
+This would allow us to probe cosmological expansion at a high redshift, a region currently beyond our reach with standard siren measurements.
 Moreover, as the gravitational wave at high redshift will have propagated an extensive distance, it could allow us to probe the gravitational-wave propagation in the context of alternative theories at much-improved accuracy, as shown by~\citet{finkeProbingModifiedGravitational2021}.